Cle0patr4/Cle0patr4/README.md

 # 👑 Cleopatra

-Hi, I'm **Alejandra** – a strategic and kind leader in tech.
+Hi, I'm **Alejandra** – a strategic and effective problem-solver in tech.
-I build AI-powered automations and tools with strong, smart femininity. ✨🐍
+I design AI-powered automations and tools with clarity, precision, and a thoughtful approach. ✨🐍

-> "Cleopatra" is more than a username – it's the alter ego I channel as I build my career with (hopefully) bold decisions, graceful strength, and sharp strategy.
+> "Cleopatra" is more than a username – it's the alter ego I channel to lead with structured thinking, clear communication, and bold execution.

 ---